ActorForth/Auction-Protocol/CHIP-2021-03-12_Multiple_OP_RETURN_for_Bitcoin_Cash.md

 ### Wallets and clients

-I have sought out contacts for such organizations and have received no responses.
+I have sought out contacts for such organizations and have received few responses.
 Appreciate any follow up on contacting these entities.

+An ElectronCash SLP wallet dev had no strong opinion on this CHIP (or the CHIP process) and registered no objection when asked.

 ### Application Developers

+from Jonathan Silverblood:

+> I believe multiple OP_RETURNs should be adopted, it is highly valuable as it makes it possible for OP_RETURN based protocols to work together to create value.
+I also believe that counting the aggregate number of bytes is in line with the intent of the original functionality.

 from Joey Masterpig